nextgenthemes/advanced-responsive-video-embedder/README.txt

 * New: `disable_flash` parameter mainly for unlisted providers will be treated as general iframe embeds.
 With set to true this will enable you to use the 'disable_links' feature of the pro plugin.
 * New: Filters for new cool things coming up
 * New: License page, relocated options page
-* New: YouTube URL detection for playists without starting video `https://www.youtube.com/playlist?list=PL3Esg-ZzbiUmeSKBAQ3ej1hQxDSsmnp-7`
+* New: YouTube URL detection for playlists without starting video `https://www.youtube.com/playlist?list=PL3Esg-ZzbiUmeSKBAQ3ej1hQxDSsmnp-7`
 * Possible Fix: Videos displayed to small in some Browsers

 ### 2016-10-29 - 7.9.8 and Pro Addon 3.3.4 ###